GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ### Implement health signals based on resource availability

-This will help the load balancer to route traffic only to pods that have available resources.
+Health signals based on resource availability help the load balancer to route traffic only to pods that have available resources.

 [embedmd]:# (main.go /\/\/ Start of healthz code./ /\/\/ End of healthz code./)
 ```go